adonisjs/legacy.adonisjs.com/docs/docs/guides/database/06-transactions.md

 ---

 # Transactions
-Being a SQL ORM, Lucid has first class support for Transactions and save points.
+Being an SQL ORM, Lucid has first class support for Transactions and save points.
 By the end of this guide, you will know:

 - How to create and manage transactions
 - How to create nested transactions (aka save points)